Bruce Sabath: Activities and interests

 Bruce is an avid long-distance runner.
 Inspired by actor Cynthia Erivo who ran the Brooklyn Half Marathon on a two-show day of The Color Purple on Broadway, Bruce ran that race the following year on a two-show day of Cagney, and has run numerous half marathons on two-show days since.

 Bruce is active with Broadway Cares/ Equity Fights AIDS (BCEFA).
 He co-chaired fundraising efforts of Fiddler on the Roof in Yiddish in their fall 2018 and spring 2019 fundraising campaigns, and in both cases, the show raised more than any other off-Broadway show.
-Bruce serves on the BCEFA Grants committee and has worked to expand industry participation and fundraising in the new BCEFA event, Broadway Run.
+Bruce has served on the BCEFA Grants committee and has worked to expand industry participation and fundraising in the new BCEFA event, Broadway Run.